magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLFacialExpression/UnityEngine.XR.MagicLeap.MLFacialExpression.Settings.md

 ### EnableEyeExpression {#bool-enableeyeexpression}

 Enable MLFacialExpressionEyeData.
-If true, facial expressions will detect EyeData and the same can queried GetEyeData.
-This should be disabled when app does not need facial expression data.
+If true, facial expressions will detect [EyeData](/unity-api/api/UnityEngine.XR.MagicLeap/MLFacialExpression/UnityEngine.XR.MagicLeap.MLFacialExpression.EyeData.md) and the same can queried GetEyeData.
+This should be disabled when app does not need facial expression data

 ```csharp